The Delboeuf Illusion: How Your Eyes Trick Your Stomach — and How Stores Use It Against You

 Why This Matters

-The Delboeuf illusion shows how easily our perception can be distorted.
+The Delboeuf illusion shows how easily perception can be distorted.
 When applied to food, it leads to overeating.
 When applied to shopping, it leads to overbuying.
 Both contribute to larger systemic problems: food waste, rising prices, and unhealthy consumption patterns.

 Understanding the illusion gives consumers power.
 When you recognize the trick, you can resist it.
-You can choose smaller plates, smaller bowls — and yes, even smaller baskets instead of giant carts.
+You can choose smaller plates, smaller bowls — and yes, smaller baskets instead of giant carts.

 By becoming aware of these psychological traps, shoppers can reclaim control — one plate, one portion, and one shopping trip at a time.